Your Guide to Getting a Learner’s Permit in Texas

-- The concurrent method: The student completes the first 6 hours of classroom instruction, gets their learner’s permit, and then finishes the course along with the driving portion.
+In this course, students typically complete the first 6 hours of classroom instruction, get their learner’s permit, and then finish the course along with the driving portion.
 This method is more popular among older students that wish to fast track their way to getting their learner’s permit.
-Our Parent Taught class offers this method.

-- The block method: This is the style of classes we offer.
+This course utilizes a block method of learning.
 The student completes all 32 hours of classroom instruction, gets their learner’s permit, and then finishes the driving portion.
 This method is more popular for younger students.
-Our Teen Online class offers this method.

-- Proof of drivers ed enrollment or a completion certificate
+- Proof of Driver Education enrollment or a completion certificate

 - A completed Application for Driver License form (DL-14A) with your parent or guardian’s signature